SevgiAkten/pycellga/README.md

 # Best solution: 0.0
 # Best solution chromosome: [0.0, 0.0, 0.0, 0.0, 0.0]

-# Note that the result could be different because the algorithm includes randomness.
 ```

 We have provided a basic example above.
 If you're interested in exploring more examples, you have two options: